Verina: Empress consort

 In January, 457 Marcian succumbed to a disease, allegedly gangrene.
 He was survived by his daughter Euphemia and his son-in-law Anthemius.
 Leo was at this point the tribune of the Mattiarii, a regiment wielding the mattea (Latin for mace) as their weapon.

 Marcian had been proclaimed an Augustus while marrying Pulcheria, sister of Theodosius II.
 Due to the marriage, he was considered a member of the Theodosian dynasty.
 His only daughter was from a previous marriage and not considered heiress to the dynasty, thus with his death the dynastic succession ended.
 The Byzantine army and the Byzantine Senate had to elect a new Augustus.
 Aspar, the magister militum ("Master of soldiers") of the Eastern Roman Empire, may have been unable to claim the throne for himself due to his Alanic origins and Arian religious beliefs.
 Though his family had served in the Roman military for generations, Aspar was still considered a barbarian and the majority of the ruling class of the Eastern Roman Empire had accepted the Nicene Creed.

 Aspar used his influence in order to become a kingmaker, having earlier engineered the elevation of Marcian who had served a middler-rank officer under him.
 He was able to pick Leo, a candidate among his own subordinate officers, probably counting on his continued loyalty.
 The Senate accepted the choice.
 On 7 February 457, Leo was crowned by Patriarch Anatolius of Constantinople, the first such coronation known to involve a Patriarch.
 At this point Verina became the Empress consort.
 She probably added "Aelia" to her name at her proclamation as an Augusta.
 The name had become standard for Augustas of the Theodosian dynasty.
+During her tenure as empress, she exerted influence over her husband and his court, living a life of luxurious royal comfort and peaceful.